jegly/steppy/README.md

 is **~15× realtime** on a Ivy Bridge i5 with no AVX2 — a 2-minute track takes
 about 30 minutes there.

-Modern CPUs with AVX2/AVX-512 should be substantially faster.
+Modern CPUs with AVX2/AVX-512 should are substantially faster.

 Auto-written lyrics add roughly 4 minutes per track on top.